Skip to main content

 Defense MCP Server

 A Model Context Protocol (MCP) server that gives AI assistants access to 31 defensive security tools (with 250+ actions) on Linux.
-Connect it to Claude Desktop, Cursor, or any MCP-compatible client to harden systems, manage firewalls, scan for vulnerabilities, and enforce compliance — all through natural language conversation.
+Connect it to Claude Desktop, Cursor, Smithery, or any MCP-compatible client to harden systems, manage firewalls, scan for vulnerabilities, and enforce compliance — all through natural language conversation.

 So What It Does

 This server exposes Linux security tools as MCP tools that an AI assistant can invoke on your behalf.
 Instead of memorizing command syntax for dozens of security utilities, you describe what you want in plain English and the assistant calls the right tool with the right parameters.
-Sounds pretty good right!
+Sounds pretty good right?

 Here are the tools: